 And in the Kosmon era I will come and show them the framework of my building, which I raise up to the Almighty.||

 Oahspe, Book of Aph; 10/13.12

-Linguists of the EHL project have traced some common basic words of language groups bringing to fruition the prophecy in Oahspe.
-Significantly an obvious word associated with the flood - "water" is one of those common words.
+Linguists of the EHL project have traced some common basic words of language groups bringing to fruition the above prophecy in Oahspe.
+Significantly an obvious word associated with the flood --- "water" is one of those common words.

 Ruhlen and Bengtson have noticed that a word roughly corresponding to "water," which they render in proto-sapiens as "AQWA," appears in many languages.
 In Latin it's "aqua"; in Japanese, "aka" means "bilge water"; in Chechen, meanwhile, "aq" means "to suck"; in an African Kung dialect, "kau" means "to rain"; and in Central American Yucatec, "uk" means "to be thirsty."

 Critics of the one language hypothesis attribute cross-lingual similarities to monosyllabic sounds rather than to a shared root language, i.e. the sound a bird makes will sound the same if said in any language.
 And such similar sounding syllables were then combined in diverse forms among various languages.
 However, according to Oahspe the development of syllable combinations was a progression built upon the first language.
 The extreme of which was the Yi-ha language which preceded the Fonecian language of combined sounds as symbols.